 There are three types of strawberries: ever-bearing, day-neutral and June-bearing.
 In the Garden Center, look for ever-bearing varieties that perform well in containers.
 Meanwhile, June-bearing strawberries are the choice for flavor and size, perfect for pies and dipping in chocolate, or for eating straight from the bed, warmed in the early summer sun.

-Strawberries are sturdy plants that thrive in prepared beds or rows, or put them to work as edible edgings in a foodscape.
+Strawberries are sturdy plants that thrive in prepared beds or rows, or as edible edgings in a foodscape.
 You can even let them sprawl over the top of a wall.
 The June-bearing varieties make lovely hanging baskets, with the runners draping over the sides.
 Fill a strawberry jar with its namesake fruit for a vertical display.

 Tips for Growing Strawberries: